-• The compiler aligns entities in a common block on 32-bit boundaries.
-You can change this alignment using the compiler switches -align8 and -align16.
+The compiler aligns entities in a common block on 32-bit boundaries.
+You can change this alignment using the compiler options -align8 and -align16.
 However, these changes can degrade performance.
-See the Fortran 77 Programmer's Guide for more information.
+The -align64 option might improve performance.
+See the MIPSpro Fortran 77 Programmer's Guide for more information.